COPtoLON/KB/Career/Resume.md

 - Research & Development
   - Conducted extensive statistical and financial research to identify and refine profitable trading algorithms.
   - Pioneered new methodologies for analyzing market patterns, enabling data-driven insights and robust strategy development.

+**Note: In this role, I believe I can confidently say I have had experience with:**

 ### FREELANCE SOFTWARE DEVELOPER
 **August 2023 – January 2025**\